 EHRA Position Establishment and Classification

-To initiate an EHRA consultation, managers may contact EPA Administration staff members (listed on the EPA Home tab) directly or submit a request through PeopleAdmin Position Management.
+To initiate an EHRA consultation, managers may contact EHRA Administration staff members (listed on the EHRA Home tab) directly or submit a request through PeopleAdmin Position Management.
 Departmental growth and restructuring often creates the need for new position support.
 The position responsibilities are reviewed to ensure adherence to the guidelines for establishing EHRA positions.
 Managers may find the EHRA Analysis Tool helpful in determining whether or not a position should be classified as EHRA, based on the responsibilities.
 Once a position has been approved for EHRA designation (through PeopleAdmin Position Management), EHRA Administration enters the action in the HR system to generate a position number and communicates the necessary information to the College/ Division and the department.

 Note: Requests to create and reclassify (or re-title) faculty positions are processed in the same manner as above; however, the Office for Equal Opportunity is the approval authority for establishing or re-titling faculty positions and approval notification will be provided by a representative from that office.

 Four types of positions are Exempt from coverage under the State Human Resources Act (EHRA).
 EHRA Non-Faculty positions deliver the core-mission activities of the University: creating and disseminating knowledge through direct instruction, research, and public service; or performing professional-level duties that are integral to and uniquely supportive of that work.
 Such “EHRA” positions comprise the following categories (includes Clinical Academic Department Administrator (CADA) and Research & Academic Department Administrator (RADA)):

 - Public Service (includes Extension)